protz/dagstuhl-rust-2025/2-Proposal.md

 necessarily represent the reality of industrial Rust code.

-In effect, if we want to scale up these verification results to larger, real-world Rust systems, notably those using a mixture of `unsafe`, interior mutability (a.k.a. dynamic borrow-checking), concurrency and `async`, several scientific challenges loom large, for which the current crop of tools proposes no definitive answer.
-Since all tools face these common challenges, we propose to bring developers of these tools together to address these common challenges, both from a scientific and engineering standpoint.
+In effect, if we want to scale up these verification results to larger, real-world Rust systems, notably those using a mixture of unsafe code, interior mutability (a.k.a. dynamic borrow-checking), concurrency and asynchronous tasks, several scientific challenges loom large, for which the existing techniques and tools propose no definitive answer.
+To address these common challenges, we propose to bring developers of these techniques and tools together to address these common challenges, both from a scientific and engineering standpoint.